lpulab/lpulab.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-This is our team
+The Language Processing and Usage lab is a diverse group interested in how language is used from different perspectives, and in the application of quantitative methods in our research.
+Each of us brings unique perspectives to this broad topic based on our own interests: syntax, semantics, pragmatics, language learning, literature, etc.

 {% include section.html %}

+## Principal investigator
-{% include list.html data="members" component="portrait" filter="role == 'pi'" %}
+{% include list.html data="members" component="portrait" filter="role == 'principal-investigator'" %}
-{% include list.html data="members" component="portrait" filter="role != 'pi'" %}

-{% include section.html background="images/background.jpg" dark=true %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

 {% include section.html %}

-{% capture content %}

-{% include figure.html image="images/photo.jpg" %}
-{% include figure.html image="images/photo.jpg" %}
-{% include figure.html image="images/photo.jpg" %}

-{% endcapture %}
+## Undergraduate students

-{% include grid.html style="square" content=content %}
+{% include list.html data="members" component="portrait" filter="role == 'undergrad'" %}